Understanding and Caring for Your Septic System

 The treated wastewater passes from the septic tank and into a series of connected pipes called a “leach field.”
 The wastewater is discharged and absorbs naturally into the soil.

 Septic tanks require pumping at least every three years to remove the buildup of sludge and scum, which consists mainly of oil and grease.
 Your septic tank may need pumping out more frequently depending on the size of your tank and the size of your household.
+Regular maintenance not only ensures proper function but also impacts how long a septic system lasts, with well-maintained systems often lasting 25 to 40 years.
 Getting periodic septic tank services is important since scum and sludge buildup can stop wastewater from flowing.

 Do You Smell Something?